What is National Chicken Fried Steak Day?

 It highlights Southern cooking

 Unless you live in an area where chicken fried steak is a common cuisine, the odds of ever eating it — or enjoying it frequently — are probably slim.
-Thankfully, National Chicken Fried Steak Day not only gives you an excuse to indulge, but it also serves as a reminder that there are other cuisines out there — in this case Southern cuisine — that may be outside of your usual food choices.
+Thankfully, National Chicken Fried Steak Day not only gives you an excuse to indulge, but it also serves as a reminder that there are other cuisines out there — in this case, great Southern cooking — that may be outside of your usual food choices.